Sandboni

 He lights his lamp

-In the impending dawn.
+In impending dawn.

-Back and forth in the moonlight
+Back and forth in moonlight

 And wipes our slates clean as the sun starts to rise.